smherwig/phoenix-memserver/README.md

 mandatory lock file, and an optional segment file.
 The segment file is encrypted with AES-256-GCM, and the smc-vericrypt server maintains an in-enclave, shadowed copy of the lockfile.
-- **sm-crypt** is similar to sm-verictyp, but assumes the untrusted host does not tamper with data.
+- **sm-crypt** is similar to sm-vericrypt, but assumes the untrusted host does not tamper with data.
 As such, sm-crypt uses AES-256-CTR instead of AES-256-GCM, and does not need an enclaved server to monitor the integrity of the lockfile or IV.